Manila, the Philippines

 I looked out from the same balcony and remembered history unfolding in real time.
 I wondered what it was like for Marcos at that moment and for the Filipino people up to that moment.
-In my moment, I could see the Philippine flag waving in the wind on palace grounds.
+At this moment, I could see the Philippine flag waving in the wind on palace grounds.
 Power was impermanent as freedom was fragile.

 As the tour drew to a close, John directed our attention to the Impressionist painting, Las Nereidas by Joaquin Sorolla y Bastida, donated during Quirino’s term by an American philanthropist fondly called the Big Alma.
 The painting was reportedly worth a fortune that it took top priority should evacuation be necessary.
 I expected to see vulgar displays of extravagant jewelry and controversial war medals, but this artwork was the jewel in the palace.

 What a timely piece it was too.
 The 1886 mythological painting conveyed an uncanny metaphor more than a century thenceforth.
-I saw it as a depiction of the country sinking under the tempest of the incumbent administration’s unbridled corruption and unabashed incompetence.
+I saw it as a depiction of the country sinking under the tempest of unbridled corruption and unabashed incompetence.

 State gifts and personal effects (a yellow baby grand piano given to President Corazon Aquino in 1986 among them), portraits of presidents and their first ladies, ornamental and structural artwork densely packed the rooms and gallery.
 There was a myriad of items and as many stories to tell, but that would be for another time, perhaps if the country stayed afloat on the high seas.